TimSusa/rpi-osc-midi-jukebox/README.md

 # Features
 - self running music jukebox, with playlist from soma fm (configurable)
-- touch osc to midi bridge connection (auto connection feature without configuration)
+- music player remote control via TouchOSC App (iOS, Android, see loading layout below)
-- possibility to start btm as bluetooth midi host (see script start-blt-midi.sh) for DAW remote usage
+- possibility to start the device as bluetooth midi host (see script start-blt-midi.sh) for DAW remote usage

 # Configuration
 - Copy the content of pi-home into your home folder of the raspberry pi (do not overwrite your own home!)